What is Endometriosis?

 Excellent question and one for which there isn’t a definitive answer.
 There are several theories:

 - Dioxin exposure – Dioxin is an environmental pollutant.
 One study on chimpanzees found that those that were exposed to dioxin developed endometriosis.
+Facilitating better detoxification of dioxin through the liver may help.

 What are the Signs and Symptoms of Endometriosis?